toggl/toggl_api_docs/chapters/tasks.md

 * active: whether the task is active or not (boolean, by default true)
 * at: timestamp that is sent in the response for PUT, indicates the time task was last updated

+###Additional fields###
+It's possible to get additional info for the task.
+For that you have to send the `fields` parameter in request with desired property names separated by comma.

+* done_seconds: duration (in seconds) of all the time entries registered for this task
+* uname: full name of the person to whom the task is assigned to

 ##Create a task##

 `POST https://www.toggl.com/api/v8/tasks`